SimonEnsemble/water_harvesting/README.md

 # :potable_water: optimizing the composition of an adsorbent bed of a water harvester

 regarding the paper
 > C. Harriman, Q. Ke, T. Vlugt, A. Howarth, C. Simon.
-"Optimizing the composition of a mixture of metal-organic frameworks for passive atmospheric water harvesting in a defined region and time frame".
-(2025)
+"Optimizing mixtures of metal–organic frameworks for robust and bespoke passive atmospheric water harvesting".
+(2025) [ChemRxiv link.](https://chemrxiv.org/engage/chemrxiv/article-details/67f55a6efa469535b949faf9)

 this repo contains the:
 * compiled water adsorption isotherm data in the MOFs (see `new/data/*.csv`)